-- 7.2 25.6% of people in Sunderland aged 16-64 declare themselves disabled (Information sourced from the ONS Annual Population Survey, latest figures at December 2012).
-This suggests that there is either some under-representation of disabled employees in comparison to the local community, and/or under-reporting. - 7.3 1.92% of the council's top 5% of earners are made up of disabled people.
+The council had 124 employees (2.77%) declare themselves disabled.
+25.6% of people in Sunderland aged 16-64 declare themselves disabled (Information sourced from the ONS Annual Population Survey, latest figures at December 2012).
+This suggests that there is either some under-representation of disabled employees in comparison to the local community, and/or under-reporting.